noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /Network-Based Attacks /Network-Based Attacks.md

 Let's find all the present users using nmap smb-enum-users script.

-Command

-nmap -p445 --script smb-enum-users.nse  demo.ine.local
+`nmap -p445 --script smb-enum-users.nse  demo.ine.local`

-Content Image

 There are a total of four users present. admin, administrator, root, and guest